ryankamiri/OpenLegislation/README.md

 ## How we built it

 We built this application with a tech stack of MongoDB, ExpressJS, ReactJS, and OpenAI.
-DataBricks' Llama Index was used to get embeddings for the title of our bill.
+DataBricks' LlamaIndex with a HuggingFace model was used to generate embeddings for the titles of our bills.
 We used a Vector Search using Atlas's Vector Search and Mongoose for accurate semantic results when searching for a bill.
 Additionally, Cloudfare's AI Gateway was used to track calls to GPT-4o for insightful analysis of each bill.

 ## Challenges we ran into